-For stock options issued, the Company estimates the grant date fair value and the resulting stockbased compensation expense using the Black-Scholes option-pricing model.
+For stock options issued, the Company estimates the grant date fair value and the resulting equitybased compensation expense using the Black-Scholes option-pricing model.

-The Black-Scholes option-pricing model requires the use of certain subjective assumptions which determine the fair value of stock-based awards.
+The Black-Scholes option-pricing model requires the use of certain subjective assumptions which determine the fair value of equity-based awards.
 Inputs used in the Black-Scholes option-pricing model are:

-- Fair value of common stock, which is the current trading price of the Company's common stock. - Expected term The expected term represents the period that the equity-based awards are expected to be outstanding.
-The Company uses the simplified method to calculate the expected term due to the limited Company-specific historical information available for the Company. - Expected volatility The Company lacks Company-specific historical and implied volatility information.
-Therefore, it estimates its expected stock volatility based primarily on the historical volatility of a publicly traded set of peer companies and expects to continue to do so until it has adequate historical data regarding the volatility of its own traded stock. - Risk-free interest rate The risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term of the awards. - Expected dividend The Company has never paid dividends on its common units or stock and has no plans to pay dividends on its common stock.
+• Fair value of common stock, which is the trading price of the Company's common stock on the grant date of the award.

+- Expected term The expected term represents the period that the equity-based awards are expected to be outstanding.
+The Company uses the simplified method to calculate the expected term due to the limited Company-specific historical information available for the Company. - Expected volatility The Company lacks sufficient Company-specific historical and implied volatility information.
+Therefore, the Company includes the historical volatility of a publicly traded set of peer companies to determine its expected stock volatility and expects to continue to do so until it has adequate historical data regarding the volatility of its own traded stock. - Risk-free interest rate The risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term of the awards. - Expected dividend The Company has never paid dividends on its common units or stock and has no plans to pay dividends on its common stock.
 Therefore, the expected dividend yield is zero.